Ethylenediamine: Coordination chemistry

 Ethylenediamine is a well-known bidentate chelating ligand for coordination compounds, with the two nitrogen atoms donating their lone pairs of electrons when ethylenediamine acts as a ligand.
 It is often abbreviated "en" in inorganic chemistry.
-The complex [Co(ethylenediamine)3]3+ is an archetypical chiral tris-chelate complex.
+The complex [Co(en)3]3+ is a well studied example.
+Schiff base ligands easily form from ethylenediamine.
+For example, the diamine condenses with 4-Trifluoromethylbenzaldehyde to give to the diimine.
 The salen ligands, some of which are used in catalysis, are derived from the condensation of salicylaldehydes and ethylenediamine.

 Related ligands

 Related derivatives of ethylenediamine include ethylenediaminetetraacetic acid (EDTA), tetramethylethylenediamine (TMEDA), and tetraethylethylenediamine (TEEDA).
 Chiral analogs of ethylenediamine include 1,2-diaminopropane and trans-diaminocyclohexane.

 Safety

 Ethylenediamine, like ammonia and other low-molecular weight amines, is a skin and respiratory irritant.
 Unless tightly contained, liquid ethylenediamine will release toxic and irritating vapors into its surroundings, especially on heating.
-The vapors absorb moisture from humid air to form a characteristic white mist, which is extremely irritating to skin, eyes, lungs and mucus membranes.
+The vapors absorb moisture from humid air to form a characteristic white mist, which is extremely irritating to skin, eyes, lungs and mucous membranes.